moderndatacompany/dataos.info/docs/resources/database/how_to_guide/how_to_create_a_streamlit_application_of_database_on_dataos.md

 ## Create a Beacon Service

-Now, Create a Beacon Service to expose the PostgreSQL database on API.
+Now, Create a Beacon Service to expose the PostgreSQL Database Resource on API.

 ```yaml title="product_database.yaml" hl_lines="14"
 --8<-- "examples/resources/database/use_case/product_service.yml"
 ```
 Replace dataos_fqdn with the current value of your DataOS Fully Qualified Domain Name (FQDN).

-you can now access the PostgreSQL database using the exposed API by
+you can now access the PostgreSQL Database Resource using the exposed API by

 To validate the outcome, execute a request to the designated URL as higlihted in the above manifest:

-A successful response with no errors indicates that the database has been successfully initialized with no data initally.
+A successful response with no errors indicates that the Database Resource has been successfully initialized with no data initally.

-<aside class='callout'>Service creation is an optional step used solely for verifying database creation or to check if the schema has been successfully written to the database.</aside>
+<aside class='callout'>Service creation is an optional step used solely for verifying Database creation or to check if the schema has been successfully written to the database.</aside>

 ## Create the Depot manifest

 Next, a depot will be established to connect PostgreSQL Database with DataOS.
-This depot will serves as an intermediary to facilitate data movement from from icebase depot to product database depot which is backed by postgreSQL Database.
+This depot will serves as an intermediary to facilitate data movement from from icebase depot to product Database Resource depot which is backed by postgreSQL Database.

 Here we need information of the following attributes: